List of awards and nominations received by Rufus Wainwright: GLAAD Media Awards

 The GLAAD Media Awards were created in 1990 by the Gay & Lesbian Alliance Against Defamation (GLAAD) to recognize and honor the mainstream media for their fair, accurate and inclusive representations of the LGBT community and the issues that affect their lives.
 Wainwright has received five awards from seven nominations.

 GQ Awards

 The annual GQ Men of the Year awards gives GQ magazine readers the chance to vote for the most influential figures in a variety of fields over the past year.
 Winners are chosen from nominees in the fields of film, television, sports, music, fashion, theatre, literature and food through online voting by GQ readers.
 Winners are typically featured in an issue of GQ, and honored at an annual "Men of the Year" awards show.
 Wainwright has been nominated once.

 Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences of the United States for outstanding achievements in the record industry.
 Often considered the highest music honor, the awards were established in 1958.
-Wainwright has received two nominations.
+Wainwright has received three nominations.